TITANs1506/CTF/Cookie Arena/HolaCTF 2023/Miscellaneous/Priviet.md

 FLAG Format: EHC{XXX}

 # Solution:
+From the beginning, the title is "Priviet", similar to привет (privet), which means "Hello" in Russian.
+And the protocol that has "Hello" in its packet is TLS, so we can start investigating this protocol first.

 We got a .pcap file.
 Open with `WireShark`, click on 1 packet and choose `Follow TCP Stream`